Marine Corps Social Media Policy Development- Case Study

-To integrate location based social media into wartime communications, the US Department of Defense made a public decision to relax their military social media rules and prohibit command from blocking access to social media indefinitely on their nonclassified network.
+To integrate shared social media into wartime communications, the US Department of Defense made a public decision to relax their military social media rules and prohibit command from blocking access to social media indefinitely on their nonclassified network.

 So as service members respect military social media rules, protect their personal information and are careful not to share sensitive information on a Facebook page or use digital cameras to inadvertently share images on location based social networking sites that preserve geodata, the benefits of social media outweigh the operations security risk.